Cardiac | Bridging practice and precision: Supervision, collaboration and imaging in cardiovascular care (cont.)

 Qld Echocardiography

-Mr Christopher Thomas graduated from The University of Queensland in 1997 with a Bachelor of Applied Science in Human Movement Studies.
-A Master of Scientific Studies was completed specialising in cardiac physiology and rehabilitation.
+Mr Christopher Thomas graduated from The University of Queensland in 1997 with a Bachelor of Applied Science in Human Movement Studies and Master of Scientific Studies was completed in 1998 specialising in cardiac physiology and rehabilitation.

 Mr Thomas made an 18-year contribution to the The Prince Charles Hospital’s Echocardiography Department, where he was considered an educational resource for the hospital’s staff and has vast experience in emergency and critical care scenarios.
 Mr Thomas has trained many specialist echocardiologists working in Australia and abroad.